TRANSP integrated modeling code for interpretive and predictive analysis of tokamak plasmas: Models for heating and current drive

 The NUBEAM model self-consistently handles classical guiding center drift orbiting and incorporates collisional and atomic physics effects during the slowing down of the fast species population, which is represented by an ensemble of Monte Carlo model particles.
 It includes options for sawtooth-induced phenomena, radio-frequency heating, or anomalous radial diffusion in a time-evolving plasma with nested magnetic flux surfaces represented by a numerical MHD equilibrium.

 Time-stepping in the model is explicit.
 During each time step, the Monte Carlo deposition of new particles and the slowing down of the Monte Carlo ion ensemble occur against a fixed plasma for a prescribed interval.
-After this interval, the state of the Monte Carlo model is recorded, and control returns to the plasma model, allowing it to evolve for time as described in Sec.~\ref{sec:tgrids}.
+After this interval, the state of the Monte Carlo model is recorded, and control returns to the plasma model, allowing it to evolve in time as described in Sec.~\ref{sec:tgrids}.
 This cycle of Monte Carlo deposition, slowing down, and plasma evolution continues until the simulation is complete.

-The model uses a technique called {\it{goosing}} to deal with the difference in time scales between fast guiding center drift orbit bounces and slower physical processes like collisions, atomic physics, or anomalous diffusion.
+The model uses a technique called {\it{goosing}}\mc{~\cite{pankin04}} to deal with the difference in time scales between fast guiding center drift orbit bounces and slower physical processes like collisions, atomic physics, or anomalous diffusion. \mc{Instead of explicitly computing every orbit bounce, NUBEAM introduces a \textit{goosing factor}, a timestep multiplier that artificially accelerates these processes, significantly reducing computational cost while maintaining accuracy.
+Control parameters, such as \texttt{FPPCON}, \texttt{CXPCON}, and \texttt{GOOCON}, regulate the frequency of collision and atomic physics evaluations per orbit.
+If an orbit's travel time exceeds twice the estimated bounce time, the goosing factor is immediately updated to ensure accuracy.
+This method reduces computational load by two to three orders of magnitude, and a backup mechanism ensures proper handling of off-midplane trapped orbits, which may not cross the midplane in certain tokamak equilibria}.

-In this section, following the description of the NUBEAM grid, the focus will shift to the advancements in the NUBEAM model made over the past two decades since the last comprehensive review was published~\cite{pankin04}.
-These advancements include the implementation of improved atomic physics, a 3D halo neutral model, enhancements in radio-frequency (RF) capabilities, the development of the \textit{kick model} for energetic particle-driven instabilities such as Alfvénic modes (AEs)~\cite{mp_2014}, and the incorporation of the Resonance Line Broadened Quasi-linear (RBQ) model for fast ion distribution relaxation due to Alfvénic eigenmodes~\cite{GorelenkovPoP19}.
+In this section, following the description of the NUBEAM grid, \mc{atomic physics options, and fusion products modeling, the focus will shift to the advancements in the NUBEAM model made over the past two decades since the last comprehensive review was published~\cite{pankin04}.
+These advancements include the implementation of neutron rate feedback control algorithm for fast ion diffusivity}, a 3D halo neutral model, enhancements in radio-frequency (RF) capabilities, the development of the \textit{kick model} for energetic particle-driven instabilities such as \mc{Alfv\'en} modes (AEs)~\cite{mp_2014}, and the incorporation of the Resonance Line Broadened Quasi-linear (RBQ) model for fast ion distribution relaxation due to \mc{Alfv\'enic} eigenmodes~\cite{GorelenkovPoP19}.
 Additionally, recent optimization efforts for GPU architecture utilizing OpenACC libraries are described.